 Feel free to substitute freshly grated coconut for desiccated coconut.

-I’ve used frozen curry leaves as I didn’t have fresh curry leaves in hand.
-Usually, I save a bunch of curry leaves in the freezer to use whenever I run out of it and don’t feel like making a trip to Asian stores which is little away from home.
+I've used frozen curry leaves as I didn't had fresh curry leaves in hand.
+Usually, I save a bunch of curry leaves in the freezer to use whenever I run out of fresh leaves and don't feel like making a trip to Asian stores which is little away from home.
 Use fresh curry leaves to make this curry more flavourful.

 Kohlrabi Curry (knol Khol Curry)

-- 1 Red chillies break into 2-3 pieces
+- 1 Dry red chillies break into 2-3 pieces

 - few Curry leaves